 Is that resistance or is it for a reason?
 Sometimes resistance links back to the two above.
-Is it that you have had to make a decision, yet none of the options are in line with your values.
-Or are you not confident to make those decisions.
-Is it around certain aspects of business or finances that stump you?
-Do you not have experience in some financial aspects so it’s all new?
+Is it that you have had to make a decision, yet none of the options are in line with your values?
+Or are you not confident to make those decisions?
+Do certain aspects of business or finances stump you?
+Do you have no experience in some financial aspects, so it’s all new?

 And that’s never easy.
 I hear you!
 But from experience I can tell you, making a decision that is not in line with your values weighs much more heavily than going against the crowd.
 Whether it be in your industry, colleagues or culture.